In Exercises 5–8, assume that the Poisson distribution applies; a... | Channels for Pearson+

 1

 Understand the problem: The Poisson distribution is used to model the number of events (hurricanes) occurring in a fixed interval of time (years).
-The mean number of hurricanes per year is given as 5.5.
-We are tasked with finding the expected number of years with no hurricanes over a 118-year period.
+The mean number of hurricanes per year is given as \( \lambda = 5.5 \).
+We are tasked with finding the expected number of years with 10 hurricanes over a 118-year period.

 Verified video answer for a similar problem: